 The list validator shouldn't contain brackets, unless you're trying to validate their presence, i.e.

 Using a basic validator against an array wouldn't work.
 Do you expect it to validate every element?
 Recursively?
 This is a feature request, not a bug.

-#3 Updated by Jitendra Yejare almost 4 years ago
+#3 Updated by Jitendra Yejare over 5 years ago